What Financial Aid Can Be Applied?

 Students and/or their parents may wish to obtain a 1098-T form for the education abroad experience.
 Only in some cases will WWU generate a 1098-T form.
 When a student pays WWU for a study abroad experience, such as through traditional exchange programs or study abroad programs led by Western faculty, WWU is allowed to generate a 1098-T form for qualifying, education expenses.
 However, many students study abroad through excellent, third-party providers and pay tuition and fees directly to those organizations and, in some instances, even directly to host universities abroad.
 In such cases, WWU is not permitted to include such expenses on a 1098-T because those payments were not made to WWU.
 Students and parents are encouraged to check in with provider program contacts they may be using for study abroad to see if they are a Title IV organization that is allowed to generate 1098-T forms.
 Some are not and may be willing to generate a list of qualifying expenses that you can present to your tax preparer.

-Complete the free application for FAFSA (Free Application for Federal Student Aid) or the Washington Application for State Financial Aid (WAFSA) for the school year that you intend on studying abroad by the priority deadline.
+- Complete the free application for FAFSA (Free Application for Federal Student Aid) or the Washington Application for State Financial Aid (WAFSA) for the school year that you intend on studying abroad by the priority deadline.

-Study Abroad Financial Aid Estimator: This calculator will help you estimate your financial aid eligibility for your summer study abroad program.
-It is not a guarantee of aid.
+- Study Abroad Financial Aid Estimator: This calculator will help you estimate your financial aid eligibility for a summer study abroad program, it is not a guarantee of aid.
 Work with your EdAbroad advisor to complete a financial budget for your program.
 Global Learning Faculty-led Program participants do not need advising appointments as the budget is created for the group.

-Consider having someone serve as Power of Attorney to take care of any financial matters that may arise while you are away.
+- Consider having someone serve as Power of Attorney to take care of any financial matters that may arise while you are away.
 The Power of Attorney legally gives the person you indicate the authority to sign documents in your absence.

-Set up Direct Deposit to the bank of your choice or to your BankMobile with the Student Business Office.
+- Set up direct deposit to the bank of your choice or to your BankMobile with the Student Business Office.